navapbc/ecs-utils/README.md

 https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html

-### roling-replace
+### rolling-replace

 rolling-replace Rolling ASG replacement script.

 This script provides a pattern for replacing EC2 instances in an Autoscaling group running ECS (e.g. when updating to the latest ECS agent AMI).

 It fits into a deployment pattern where the Autoscaling Group resource is updated with a new launch configuration (with a new AMI).
 That change must be followed with an orchestration where old instance are replaced.
 This script performs that orchestration, safely.
+It assumes you have already updated the launch cfg.(e.g. updated the desired AMI id, with terraform).
+This script does not update the launch cfg.

 1. Set an instance to draining (see: AWS docs on container instance draining)
 2. Wait for it to drain